 Vibrant culture, friendly people, sunlit beaches, mystical ancient ruins, and diverse cuisine make Mexico a highly prized vacation destination.
 It’s also an excellent choice for couples wishing to get married in a tropical location.
-All-inclusive resorts offer the amenities and services that create an optimal destination wedding experience.
+All-inclusive resorts offer amenities and services that create an optimal destination wedding experience.

 As appealing as Mexico is, however, other options exist for those seeking an idyllic location for their big day.
 The Caribbean islands, for instance, have long been favorites of the wedding crowd.
 Their crystal-clear waters, native florals, and sun-drenched beaches make stunning backdrops for couples tying the knot (plus a built-in honeymoon!).
 They offer the perfect blend of relaxation and exciting activities so couples can experience the best of both worlds.
 Guests are given a unique experience, leaving everyone with long-lasting memories.